microsoft/nni/docs/en_US/ResearchBlog/NASComparison.md

 We do not change the default fine-tuning technique in their source code.
 In order to match each task, the codes of input image shape and output numbers are changed.

 Search phase time for all NAS methods is **two days** as well as the retrain time.
 Average results are reported based on **three repeat times**.
+Our evaluation machines have one Nvidia Tesla P100 GPU, 112GB of RAM and one 2.60GHz CPU (Intel E5-2690).

 For NAO, it requires too much computing resources, so we only use NAO-WS which provides the pipeline script.